 Type the inspection name in the popup.
+Use CamelHumps to match camel case words and white spaces with initial letters of the words.
 The suggestion list will show you inspections that match your search request.

 If you are not sure that you are selecting the correct inspection, you can view its description.
-To do so, select an inspection in the popup and press Ctrl+Q.
+To do so, select an inspection in the popup and press Control+Q.

 Double-click the necessary inspection to open its settings.

 In the dialog that opens, select the scope of files that you want to analyze.

 The File mask(s) option helps you narrow down the number of files that will be inspected.

 Select the checkbox and specify a pattern of characters and wildcards that matches the names of files you want to analyze.
 Use a comma to separate multiple file masks.